Our Unwinding Ethos: The Winding Road near the Bride's Pool

 In the Hong Kong legend, the bride's spirit would wander the area and favoured the nearby winding road, giving it the nickname "deadly curve".
 Several fatal accidents have been reported and is believed to be connected the evildoing of the deceased bride's spirit.

 Wah Fu Estate

-Wah Fu Estate is a Public housing estate located next to Waterfall Bay, Hong Kong.
+Wah Fu Estate is a public housing estate located next to Waterfall Bay.
 It was built on a new town concept in 1967 and was renovated in 2003.
 The building was used as the backdrop of the UFO story line in Our Unwinding Ethos.
-In 1970s and 1980s the reports of a gigantic mother ship mysteriously hovering over Wah Fu Estate is Hong Kong's most enduring urban UFO myth.
+In the 1970s and 1980s, the reports of a gigantic mother ship mysteriously hovering over Wah Fu Estate is Hong Kong's most enduring urban UFO myth.
 Witnesses described a spaceship as wide as a building hovering over the estate, on both occasions late in the afternoon.
 The craft was so large, they said, that buildings shook as it flew low over the estate.

 New Territories West

-A saucer-like shining object was reported in New Territories West (constituency) in 1978.
+A saucer-like shining object was reported in New Territories West in 1978.
 This site was also used in the UFO story line in episode 9.